UlrichNyx/rust/readme.md

 Please feel free to read through or use any of the code here.

+# Chapter 7: Managing Growing Projects with Packages, Crates, and Modules 📦

+This chapter focused on structuring large Rust projects.
+I learned how to organize code into packages, crates, and modules for better readability and maintainability.
+By dividing my animal simulation into separate modules for mammals and birds, I made the project more scalable and easier to manage.

 ~ UlrichNyx
 <img src="https://64.media.tumblr.com/9e501ee6984a28f60f5dc244606548e0/tumblr_n9rijb2Un21r7tm2fo1_500.gif" width="164" height="64" alt="Suicune Run">